Turro75/MyMinUI/README.md

 All: Regarding the support for non US chars (ZH, JP, etc...), it is enough replacing the system ttf font with one that includes the required charset.
 Added some notes in the readme.txt file as a quick howto.

+SJGAM M21: I broke mine.
+No more releases on this.
+End of the story.

-Added support for the r36s running ArkOS:
+Closed one door opened another one: added support for the r36s running ArkOS.

 This is an experimental release that provide a release file for the new part of the MyMinUI family, the GameConsole R36S.
 This device is a reworked clone of the OdroidGoAdvance, which is also the base of the RG351 family.
 Even though I always used Amberelec on my rg351p, I chose ArkOS as base system as ArkOS is much more flexible and don't need to build anything.

 So in fact MyMinUI is an alternative launcher used in place of EmulationStation, everything under the hood is maintained so everyting that runs in ArkOS can potentially runs also in MyMinUI.

-It is requested to have a genuine r36s running the latest r36s ArkOS image available here: https://aeolusux.github.io/ArkOS-R3XS/ probably it would be run also on other releases. not tested I only have a v4 panel here.
+It is requested to have a genuine r36s running the latest r36s ArkOS image available here: https://aeolusux.github.io/ArkOS-R3XS/ probably it would be run also on other releases.
+I can't test others as I only have a v4 panel here.
-Please carefully read the install.md in this repo or the Readme.txt file provided in the relase file as the installaiton process is not so clean.
+Please carefully read the install.md in this repo or the Readme.txt file provided in the release file as the installation process requires specific steps to follow.
-I created a tool to enableMyMinUI (available in ArkOS) and a tool to DisableMyMinUI (available in MyMinUI/Tools) to switch to/from ArkOS/MyMinUI.
+I created a tool named EnableMyMinUI (available in ArkOS Options/Tools) and a tool to DisableMyMinUI (available in MyMinUI/Tools) to switch to/from ArkOS/MyMinUI.
+Maybe in a future release I'll edit BaRT mode to include MyMinUI but not for now.

 Some additional notes:
 Native Pico8 need pico8_64 and pico8.dat to run, copy them to the Bios/P8 folder.